See the latest bonus categories from the Chase Freedom card and get tips on how to maximize your cash back.

 Which card offers the best deal?

 For the rest of 2020, we can’t predict which card will be best for you, as Chase only releases bonus categories one quarter at a time.
 Based on 2019, we can speculate that Chase might offer bonus cash back at department stores or on mobile wallet purchases later in 2020.
-With Discover, we know for sure the issuer will feature lucrative categories including restaurants and PayPal.
-Take a look at the coming opportunities to decide if the card makes sense for you.
+With Discover, we know for sure the issuer will feature lucrative categories perfect for online holiday shopping.

 *Information about the Chase Freedom card has been collected independently by CreditCards.com.
 The issuer did not provide the content, nor is it responsible for its accuracy.